-I love making my own caramel sauce and my method helps to avoid burning it up as you try to get it to the perfect place.
-If you love caramel with a touch of salt, you will LOVE that The Best Salted Caramel Sauce has Bourbon!
+If you love caramel with a touch of salt, you will LOVE that the Best Salted Caramel Sauce with Bourbon!

 All too often I include a recipe for a topping with the food that I made the topping for and I realize that some really good accompaniments get buried in a post about something else.
-I almost did it again when I made a caramel sauce for a Skillet Chocolate Chip Cookie this past weekend but luckily caught myself in time and just had to share this caramel sauce all by itself.
+I almost did it again when I made the Best Salted Caramel Sauce with Bourbon.

 What makes it so special?
 Would you be completely surprised if I said that The Best Caramel Sauce Has Bourbon?
 I thought not and it really is the best.

 I made this to drizzle over a cookie I made.
 A HUGE cookie.
 Have you ever made a cookie in a skillet?
 Well I did and I’ll be posting it in the next day or so.
 SO yummy…a huge cookie filled with a combination of milk and dark chocolate along with a fair amount of pecans.